Applicant Guide [ PDF 233 KB ]

 - Applicants completing projects through Green Acres or shoreline naturalization programs offered by the Rideau Valley, Mississippi Valley and South Nation Conservation Authorities will not need to submit an application.
 CA staff will top-up funding for eligible ORCWP projects.

 - All other applicants:

 - Allow access to your property for site visits by ORCWP representatives.
-Site visits will be pre-arranged with you and will be conducted with you (or your representative) present.
+Site visits are required for all projects, will be pre-arranged with you, and will be conducted with you (or your representative) present.

 - Obtain all necessary permits or approvals prior to construction of your project.

 - Submit design information (e.g. dimensions, plans, drawings, etc.) with your application where applicable.

 - Obtain quotes for the proposed project and submit with your application.